vrancurel/backbeat-stack-test/README.md

 This is a development stack !

+Please setup the stack first as described here: https://github.com/scality/Zenko/tree/master/swarm-production

-In order to use the stack you must first log into the kafka container and create the zookeeper namespace and kafka topic:
+In order to use the stack you must first log into the kafka container (docker exec -it container_id bash) and create the zookeeper namespace and kafka topic:

 ```